CQCL/pytket-docs/manual/manual_backend.rst

     print(compiled_circ.get_commands())

 Now that we can prepare our :py:class:`~pytket.Circuit` s to be suitable for a given :py:class:`~pytket.backends.Backend`, we can send them off to be run and examine the results.
-This is always done by calling :py:meth:`~pytket.backends.Backend.process_circuit()` which sends a :py:class:`~pytket.Circuit` for execution and returns a :py:class`~pytket.backends.resulthandle.ResultHandle` as an identifier for the job which can later be used to retrieve the actual results once the job has finished.
+This is always done by calling :py:meth:`~pytket.backends.Backend.process_circuit()` which sends a :py:class:`~pytket.Circuit` for execution and returns a :py:class:`~pytket.backends.resulthandle.ResultHandle` as an identifier for the job which can later be used to retrieve the actual results once the job has finished.

 .. jupyter-execute::